Nancy Bird Walton: Recognition and honours

 Throughout her life, Walton was notable for her support of charities and people in need.
 As a result, she was invested as an Officer of the Order of the British Empire (OBE) in 1966.
 She was appointed an Officer of the Order of Australia (AO) in 1990.
 She was the inspiration for generations of female pilots.
 She was never involved in an accident, despite the risks of early aviation.

 The Nancy-Bird Walton Memorial trophy, sponsored by the family, is presented by the Australian Women Pilots' Association for the "most noteworthy contribution to aviation by a woman of Australasia".

 The National Trust of Australia declared her an Australian Living Treasure in 1997, and in 2001 she was inducted into the Victorian Honour Roll of Women.

 The first Airbus A380 (VH-OQA) delivered to Australian airline Qantas was named in her honour.
 Her name on the A380 was originally written "Nancy Bird Walton", but Qantas respected her preference for the hyphenation that her late husband used ("Nancy-Bird"), and the hyphen was added before the aircraft's naming, shortly after she was aboard the ceremonial flight above Sydney.
 This aircraft was operating flight QF32 when it suffered a serious uncontained engine failure after takeoff from Singapore in 2010; coincidentally, Walton wrote the first officer's reference when he first joined Qantas as a pilot.

 One of her last main interviews was for the feature-length documentary film Flying Sheilas which provided an insight into her life along with seven other Australian female pilots.

 In March 2019, Prime Minister Scott Morrison announced that the new Western Sydney Airport will be named Western Sydney International (Nancy-Bird Walton) Airport.

+A tunnel boring machine used in New South Wales is named after her.

 Personal life

 She was 24 when she married an Englishman, Charles Walton, and had two children.
 He preferred to call her "Nancy-Bird" rather than "Nancy", and she became generally known as "Nancy-Bird Walton".
 Bird also had two children: John and Anne Marie.

 On 10 September 2008, shortly before her death, Walton conducted a 45-minute interview for the one-hour documentary.

 On 13 January 2009, Nancy Bird Walton died at the age of 93 in Mosman, Sydney.

+A collection of Walton's papers are held in the collections of the National Library of Australia.